 Last week’s rumor becomes today’s breaking news.
 Today, American Express officially announced a rebrand of their Premier Rewards Gold Card — now simply American Express Gold — with a host of exciting new benefits.
 Also, there’s a rose gold colored card (offered expired no longer available).

-Significantly, American Express is blowing away just about every other card on the market in rewards on two major spending categories: four points per dollar spent at restaurants and supermarkets.
+Significantly, American Express is blowing away just about every other card on the market in rewards on two major spending categories: four points per dollar spent at restaurants worldwide and US supermarkets.